kxdxzr/BMET2903-Tutorial/README.md

 All code are done in 2022, there won't be any update later.

 ## BMET_2903_constants.m
-The file with several common used constants in this unit.
+This file contains all common used constants in this unit.